-- The member of staff who has noticed the missing pupil will inform the headteacher immediately. - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search. - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the headteacher. - The following areas will be systematically searched: - All classrooms - All toilets - Changing rooms - The library - Any outbuildings - The school grounds - Available staff will begin a search of the area immediately outside of the school premises, and will take a mobile phone with them so they can be contacted. - If the pupil has not been found after 10 minutes, then the parents of the pupil will be notified. - The school will attempt to contact parents using the emergency contact numbers provided. - If the parents have had no contact from the pupil, and the emergency contacts list has been exhausted, the police will be contacted. - The missing pupil's teacher will fill in an incident form, describing all circumstances leading up to the pupil going missing. - If the missing pupil has an allocated social worker, is a looked-after child, or has any SEND, then the appropriate personnel will be informed. - When the pupil has been located, members of staff will care for and talk to the pupil to ensure they are safe and well. - Parents and any other agencies will be informed immediately when the pupil has been located.
+- The member of staff who has noticed the absent pupil will inform the headteacher immediately - The office staff will also be informed as they will act as a point of contact for receiving information regarding the search - A member of staff will stay with the rest of the class, and all other available members of staff will conduct a thorough search of the school premises as directed by the headteacher - The following areas will be systematically searched: - All classrooms - All toilets - The Den - The SEN room - The library - Any outbuildings - The school grounds - Available staff will begin a search of the area immediately outside of the school premises, and will take a mobile phone with them so they can be contacted. - If the pupil has not been found after 10 minutes, then the parents of the pupil will be notified - The school will attempt to contact parents using the emergency contact numbers provided - If the parents have had no contact from the pupil, and the emergency contacts list has been exhausted, the police will be contacted. - The absent pupil's teacher will fill in an incident form, describing all circumstances leading up to the pupil going missing - If the absent pupil has an allocated social worker, is a looked-after child, then the appropriate personnel will be informed - When the pupil has been located, members of staff will care for and talk to the pupil to ensure they are safe and well - Parents and any other agencies will be informed immediately when the pupil has been located

 The headteacher will take the appropriate action to ensure that pupils understand they must not leave the premises, and sanctions will be issued if deemed necessary.
-Appropriate disciplinary procedures will be followed in accordance with the Behaviour Policy.
+Appropriate disciplinary procedures will be followed.

 The headteacher will carry out a full investigation and will draw a conclusion as to how the incident occurred.
-A written report will be produced, and policies and procedures will be reviewed in accordance with the outcome where necessary.
+A written report will be produced for Governors, and policies and procedures will be reviewed in accordance with the outcome where necessary.